I-N-F-I-N-I-T-Y-Commerce/.github/profile/README.md

 ![Contributors](https://github.com/user-attachments/assets/a5518585-63a2-469d-916a-d0ab273d6cce)

 ----
-For Educational Purposes only 🎓
+` Note: 🎓 For Educational Purposes only `